odola-sunday/Assessing-Quality-of-care-for-HIV-Clients/README.md

-# Quality of Care for HIV Clients - Lagos State
+# Quality of Care for HIV Clients

 ## 1. Project Overview
-This project assesses the quality of HIV service delivery and client outcomes across Primary, Secondary, and Tertiary health facilities in Lagos State.
+This project assesses the quality of HIV service delivery and client outcomes across Primary, Secondary, and Tertiary health facilities.
 The analysis focuses on data completeness, service coverage, viral load suppression, retention, adherence, and efficiency to identify gaps and inform program improvement.

-**Reporting Period**: 2026
-**Location**: Lagos State, Nigeria
-**Data Source**: Facility EMR / HIV Dashboard

 ## 2. Purpose & Scope